radema/geas-ai/docs/WHITE_PAPER.md

-# GEAS-AI Whitepaper

-Protocol for Agent Control & Trust
+# GEAS: Governance Enforcement for Agent Systems

+A proposal for a protocol for the "Software Engineering 3.0" Era

 ## Executive Summary

-GEAS-AI is a repository-native governance protocol designed for Software Engineering 3.0 (SE 3.0).
-As development shifts from human-authored code to AI-generated implementation, the critical bottleneck moves from "Writing Speed" to "Trust & Verification."
+GEAS (pronounced gesh) is a repository-native governance protocol designed to solve the "Day 2" problem of AI-driven development: Trust.

-GEAS goal is to implement a strict AI-DLC (AI Development Life Cycle) by enforcing a "Filesystem Sovereignty" model.
-It prevents "Agent Drift"—where AI diverts from the original intent—by requiring cryptographic seals on specifications before any implementation occurs.
+As software engineering shifts from Human-Authored to Agent-Generated, the bottleneck moves from velocity to verification.
+Organizations face a new risk: "Agent Drift," where autonomous models deviate from intent, hallucinate features, or introduce subtle bugs that bypass traditional review.

+GEAS solves this by treating Agent instructions as a Binding Vow (a Geas).
+It enforces a strict "Filesystem Sovereignty" model where no code is accepted unless it is cryptographically linked to a sealed intent.

-## The Role Architecture
+## The Core Philosophy

-Aligning with modern Agentic patterns, GEAS defines a default team of five specialized agents to ensure separation of concerns:

-* The Spec Writer (Requirement Engineering): Translates ambiguity into rigid Gherkin-style intent.

-* The Architect (DOMA Gatekeeper): Ensures new features respect domain boundaries and do not introduce structural debt.

-* The Developer (Implementation): A narrow-focus agent that executes the sealed plan.

-* The Doc Writer (Knowledge Management): Ensures the codebase remains intelligible to humans and future agents.

-* The QA Engineer (Verification): The ultimate gatekeeper, validating that implementation matches the intent (MRP).
+In mythology, a Geas is a magical obligation.
+If the hero breaks the vow, they lose their power.
+In our protocol:

+* The Hero(es): The AI Agent(s).
+* The Vow: the technical documents (requirements, specifications, plan, etc.)
+* The Power: The ability to merge code.

+### The "Day 2" Reality

+Current tools focus on creation.
+GEAS focuses on the Chain of Custody.

+* Identity: Who wrote this function?
+(Human or Machine?)
+* Integrity: Has the Spec changed since the code was written?
+* Audit: Can we prove the tests passed at the moment of sealing?

-## The Core Axioms
+## The Architecture: "Steering & Engine"

-1. **Protocol over Platform**: GEAS-AI is not a SaaS.
-It is a local protocol defined by file structures (.geas/).
+GEAS is not a SaaS platform.
+It is a local protocol defined by a hidden directory structure (.geas/) that lives alongside your code.

-2. **No Action Without Seal**: Execution is cryptographically blocked until the Blueprint (02_specs.md) is approved.

-3. **Separation of Infrastructure & Intellect**: Model configurations (models.yaml) are decoupled from Agent definitions (agents.yaml).

-## The Architecture

-GEAS-AI operates on a "Steering & Engine" model:

-1. The Steering (GEAS CLI): A Python-based governance tool that manages the lifecycle of "Bolts" (Units of Work).
+* The Steering (The Protocol): The geas CLI manages the lifecycle of "Bindings" (Units of Work).
+It acts as the notary.

-2. The Engine (IDE Agent): Your existing AI tool (Antigravity, Cursor, Jules, etc.) acts as the runtime, reading GEAS-AI's state to determine its allowed actions.
+* The Engine (The Agent): Your existing AI tool acts as the runtime.
+It can read the GEAS state to understand its boundaries.

+## The Lifecycle of a "Binding"

+GEAS replaces the generic "Ticket" with a "Binding"—a cryptographically secured folder representing a single unit of work.

+### Phase I: The Ritual (Intent)

+1. `geas bind <feature>`: Creates the workspace.
+2. Drafting: The Human/Agent writes and review the Request and Specs.
+3. `geas seal intent`: The Human signs the Spec.
+This creates the "Vow."
+The Agent cannot change the Spec from this point on without breaking the seal.

+### Phase II: The Execution (Code)

+1. Coding: The Agent reads the sealed Spec and generates implementation files in src/.
+2. `geas seal code`: The Agent signs its work.
+GEAS generates a Manifest (Merkle Tree) of the generated code, proving exactly what the Agent produced.

+### Phase III: The Judgment (Proof)

+1. `geas prove`: The System runs the test suite (e.g., pytest).
+2. Sealing: If tests pass, the logs are captured and signed.
+This generates the MRP (Merge Request Package), a portable proof artifact.

+## The Trinity Lock

+The core innovation of GEAS is the Trinity Lock.
+Unlike a simple file hash, the Trinity Lock binds three distinct layers into a single cryptographic record:

+* Physical Integrity: "The content hasn't changed."
+(Merkle Tree)

+* Identity: "We know exactly who authorized this."
+(Ed25519 Signatures)

+* Audit History: "We know the sequence of events."
+(Hash-Chain Ledger)

-## Conclusion
+## Roadmap Summary

-GEAS-AI provides the "Guardrails" for the AI era.
-It allows organizations to adopt autonomous agents while maintaining the strict auditability and quality standards required by enterprise software engineering.
+[ ] Step 1 (Identity): Establishing the "Keyring" for Humans and Agents.

+[ ] Step 2 (The Manifest): Moving from single-file locks to whole-project Merkle Trees.

+[ ] Step 3 (Trinity Lock): Implementing the binding logic.

+[ ] Step 4 (Evidence): Automating the generation of the MRP (Proof Package).

+[] Step 5 (The Ward): Background daemons (geas ward) for friction-free governance.